Greg Craig, former Obama White House counsel, found not guilty of false statements over Ukraine work

 "Did he really have a motive to lie and impugn his own reputation?"
 Murphy asked.
 "He had no motive to lie and he didn't lie."

+Alex van der Zwaan, a former Craig associate at Skadden, pleaded guilty to lying to authorities and served a 30-day prison sentence last year.
+Craig also likely would have faced little prison time had he been convicted.

 The Craig prosecution came amid an ongoing Justice Department crackdown on unregistered lobbying in the U.S. on behalf of foreign governments and other entities.
-The Mueller team relied on FARA to pursue top former Trump aides, including Michael Flynn, even though FARA had rarely been enforced in the past.
+The Mueller team relied on FARA to pursue top former Trump aides, including Michael Flynn and Manafort, even though FARA had rarely been enforced in the past.

 The FARA law, enacted in 1938 to unmask Nazi propaganda in the United States, requires people to disclose to the Justice Department when they advocate, lobby or perform public relations work in the U.S. on behalf of a foreign government or political entity.